 Valerie entered the field of community arts in 2007.
-She became a core artist and Executive Director with Littleglobe (Santa Fe) and subsequently founded Artful Life (Albuquerque) which is dedicated to transforming communities through collaborative, community art.
-She has extensive experience with large-scale arts and community engagement projects, working with dozens of artists, community members and partner organizations in the creation of neighborhood-based works of art.
-She developed a model of arts-based community development that has been featured widely at conferences, trainings, and panel presentations.
+She became a core artist and Executive Director with Littleglobe, Inc. (Santa Fe) and subsequently founded Artful Life (Albuquerque) which is dedicated to transforming communities through collaborative, community art.
+She has extensive experience large-scale arts and community engagement projects, working with artist teams (both adult and youth), community members, and partner organizations in the creation of neighborhood-based works of art.

+Artful Life developed a model of arts-based community development that has been featured widely at conferences, trainings, and panel presentations for its innovation in the field of arts-based development particularly in communities of color.
 For this work she was nominated by President Barack Obama for the National Council on the Arts just before the 2016 presidential election.